hdlguy/alinx/README.md

 First, an fpga design was created with Zynq MPSOC system and this was compiled.
 The resulting XSA file was then used to create a Petalinux boot image that mounts the sd card as a Debian root filesystem.

-Features of the the board were then tested using Linux command, C programs and fpga logic.
+Features of the the board were then tested using Linux commands, C programs and fpga logic.

 ## Things Tested
     - Xilinx XCZU2CG-1SFVC784E MPSOC device